edutap-eu/edutap.wallet_apple/README.md

 ```

 - create a certificate signing request (CSR) with the private key

+    (this is only necessary when you create a new certificate, if you already have certificates in your account you can download them)
 ```shell
 $ openssl req -new -key private.key -out request.csr -subj="/emailAddress=[your email addr],CN=[your full name],C=[your country ISO code]"
 ```